-Chipotle launched its new debt-free tuition program for its employees.
-The program will cover those majoring in agriculture, culinary, and hospitality industries.
-The move shows intention for how the QSR values education when training and retaining employees.
+Chipotle launched an updated debt-free tuition program for its employees, covering new degrees in agriculture, culinary, and hospitality industries.
+The move shows another step from the QSR chain to prioritize education offerings as an internal and external differentiator.

-The Voice of B2B, Daniel Litwin, talked with Scott Scansen, Head, Total Rewards of Chipotle Mexican Grill on MarketScale TV, to discuss their new program and what it means for the company and its workers.
+The Voice of B2B, Daniel Litwin, talked with Scott Scansen, Head of Total Rewards for Chipotle Mexican Grill on MarketScale TV, to discuss the chain’s new program and what it means for the company and its workers.

 Chipotle will partner with the University of Arizona, Bellevue University, the University of Denver, and Oregon State University, to name a few, in this updated degree program.
-When it went to choose these schools, they looked for leading, non-profit, accredited universities, according to Scansen.
-They also looked at schools that had the technology to support Chipotle’s envisioned degrees, as well as had a strong online presence.
+When it went to choose these schools, it looked for leading, non-profit, accredited universities, according to Scansen.
+It also looked at schools that had the technology to support Chipotle’s envisioned degrees, as well as had a strong online presence.

 “The program we’re trying to put in front of our employees, agriculture, culinary, and hospitality,” Scansen said, “are in addition to the programs we already offer – business and technology.”

-The programs they chose are near and dear to Chipotle, as it’s crucial to their company.
+The programs it chose are near and dear to Chipotle, reflecting several careers that will support Chipotle’s growth.
 The degrees offered through these programs include Agricultural Sciences or Rangeland Sciences, Food Industry Compliance Management, and various supply chain management degrees.

 “Through these debt-free degree programs, we find that we have 3.5 percent more retention and seven times the promotion rate for these employees,” Scansen said.
 He also said that with these degrees comes the opportunity for career mobility to Chipotle’s corporate offices.